image of the Temple banner flying in front of city hall

 Earn an On-campus or Online MPP at Temple University

-The Master of Public Policy (MPP) program offers an affordable education just steps from Philadelphia’s City Hall at Temple’s Center City Campus with evening classes.
+The Master of Public Policy (MPP) program offers an affordable education just steps from Philadelphia’s City Hall at Temple’s Center City Campus or fully online, with classes held in the evening.
 Whether you’re a recent college graduate or you’ve already started a career, the MPP program combines a robust research environment and real-world experience to help students learn the technical and analytical skills needed for successful careers in nonprofit organizations, or in the private or public sector.
 Learn to assess, develop and evaluate the effectiveness of government policies and programs at the federal, local and state levels.
+Temple’s Online Master of Public Policy (OMPP) degree offers students the same curriculum and faculty as our on-campus program but with 100% online classes.

 Master of Public Policy students can take advantage of elective courses offered by other College of Liberal Arts graduate programs as well as Temple University's hundreds of other courses.
 Examples include: